ziiiaz/Final/docs/index.md

 ### INTRODUCTION
 The core intention of this project is to bring users' experience with the Department of Homeland Security website in finding the relevant formation about the travel [**complaint**]( https://www.dhs.gov/file-travel-complaint-dhs-trip) and specifically be able to easily track their complaint [**status**](https://trip.dhs.gov/TRIP/Home/CaseStatus).
 While the original website tried to keep the structure minimalistic and straightforward, it was not straightforward for some users with less technical knowledge to access the desired information.
 By deploying the users' experience with the website, this project provides alternative designs to facilitate users' efficient engagement with various elements of complaining and tracking pages.
-Thus, in this project, the design focuses on the issues addressed during the different stages of the project through (re-)modifying elements like changing shapes, fonts, alignments, and even re-designing a whole page.
+Thus, in this project, the design focuses on the issues which were addressed during the different stages of the project through re-modifying elements like changing shapes, fonts, alignments, and even re-designing a whole page.
 These stages will be discussed in the following sections.

 <img src="https://user-images.githubusercontent.com/46515738/143969954-c2f6da63-efc8-40f0-88ea-9a830e8e7997.png" width="400" height="700" />